 Science alone won’t mitigate the impact of methane emissions.
 Neither can business.
 Stronger state and federal policies are needed to drive change and level the playing field.
 As the world’s largest oil and gas producer, the United States has both an opportunity and a responsibility to lead the way.

 2014 - 2017

 Making progress across U.S. states

-EDF and partners secure new rules to limit oil and gas methane pollution in CA, CO, OH, PA and WY, and our campaign leads to national methane reduction commitments from the U.S., Canada and Mexico.
+EDF and partners secure new rules to limit oil and gas methane pollution in California, Colorado, Ohio, Pennsylvania and Wyoming, and our campaign leads to national methane reduction commitments from the U.S., Canada and Mexico.